ncatlab/nlab-content/pages/91.md

     \,.
 $$

-For $S$ a globular set we may therefore write unambigously
+For $S$ a globular set we may therefore write unambiguously

 $$
   s_n, t_n : S_{n+m+1} \to S_n